HANICA-DEA/spotitube/README.md

 query parameter:  token
 ```

-It will expect a response containing the complete list of playlists:
+It will expect a response containing the complete list of playlists with the tracks as an empty array (the tracks will be retrieved later using a different path):

 ```
 {